-7. U. T. El Paso: Approval of a New Constitution and Bylaws of the Student Association in Accordance with the Regents' Rules and Regulations, Part One, Chapter VI, Section 5, Subsection 5.12.--In accordance with the Regents' Rules and Regulations, Part One, Chapter VI, Section 5, Subsection 5.12, approval was given to a new Constitution and Bylaws of the Student Association at The University of Texas at El Paso as set forth on Pages 164 - 183 to be effective immediately.
+U. T. El Paso: Request for Approval of a New Constitution and Bylaws of the Student Association in Accordance with the Regents' Rules and Regulations, Part One, Chapter VI, Section 5, Subsection 5.12.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Natalicio that approval be given for a new Constitution and Bylaws of the Student Association at U. T. El Paso, in accordance with the Regents' Rules and Regulations, Part One, Chapter VI, Section 5, Subsection 5.12, as set forth on Pages AAC 13 - 32 to be effective upon approval by the U. T. Board of Regents.

-The substantive differences between the new Constitution and the Constitution previously approved at the December 1983 U. T. Board of Regents' meeting are summarized as follows:
+The substantive differences between the proposed new Constitution and the Constitution previously approved at the December 1983 U. T. Board of Regents' meeting are summarized as follows:

-a.
-Article V, Elections and Qualifications, in the 1983 Constitution becomes Article II in the new Constitution and forces the renumbering of old Articles II, III, and IV to become Articles III, IV, and V, respectively
+- a.
+Article V, Elections and Qualifications, in the 1983 Constitution becomes Article II in the proposed new Constitution and forces the renumbering of old Articles II, III, and IV to become Articles III, IV, and V, respectively - b.

-- b.
 In Article I, The Student Association, the Student Government specifies its responsibility for conducting elections for Homecoming and for Student Association elections and referenda - c.
-In new Article II, Elections and Qualifications, the qualifications are revised to specify that officers and Senators must have at least two semesters remaining in their degree program at the time they assume office and to clarify minimum hours to be eligible to run for office - d.
+In new Article II, Elections and Qualifications, the qualifications are revised to specify that officers and senators must have at least two semesters remaining in their degree program at the time they assume office and to clarify minimum hours to be eligible to run for office

+- d.
 In new Article III, The Executive Branch, language regarding interim appointments by the President is clarified; the President is limited to appointing only one Executive Assistant; and the Vice President of External Affairs is given a duty to coordinate outside organizations requesting support of student organizations - e.
 In new Article IV, The Legislative Branch, determination of the number of Senators is to be based on fall semester enrollment rather than spring semester; legislation introduced by any member of the Student Association must receive a second by a Senator; and a new standing committee is specified (Student Application Review Committee for applications for appointments by the Senate) - f.
 In Article VII, General Provisions, the Executive Assistant is authorized to receive a stipend.

-The Bylaws of the Student Association, which have not previously been approved by the U. T. Board of Regents, include guidelines and procedures for operation of the Student Association Senate.
+The proposed Bylaws of the Student Association, which have not previously been approved by the U. T. Board of Regents, entail guidelines and procedures for operation of the Student Association Senate.